Kumano Travel Guide 熊野 紀伊半島

 The red shrine of Kumano Hayatama Taisha in Shingu

 In southern Kansai, the mountainous Kii Peninsula has been traversed by pilgrims since the twelfth century.
 A sacred, Unesco listed region, which offers hiking and hot springs.

-Kumano is a sacred region, a region of myths and legends, where for more than 1 500 years pilgrims have been heading into the forest trails and climbing the peaks.
+Kumano is a sacred region, a region of myths and legends, where for more than 1,500 years pilgrims have been heading into the forest trails and climbing the peaks.
 The particularity of the Kii Mountains is that they embody Japanese syncretism, the coming together and mixture of the two main religions of the country: Shinto, the first religion, and Buddhism, which arrived from China via Korea in the sixth century.

-A syncretism that gave birth to the three great shrines of the region, the Kumano Sanzan ("The three summits of Kumano" Hongu, Hayatama and Nachi) and famous pilgrimage trails, five trails that connect the shrines of Kumano to the sacred mountain of Shingon Buddhism, Mount Koya.
+A syncretism that gave birth to the three great shrines of the region, the Kumano Sanzan ("The three summits of Kumano": Hongu, Hayatama and Nachi) and famous pilgrimage trails, five trails that connect the shrines of Kumano to the sacred mountain of Shingon Buddhism, Mount Koya.
 In 2004, they were all listed as UNESCO World Heritage sites.

 Paved paths and hot springs

 Then, you will need to head into the cedar forest, climb the paved Kumano Trails, or travel between 1 and 2 hours by coach (from Tanabe, Shirahama or Shingu) to reach Kumano Hongu Taisha, located at the heart of the network of pilgrimage trails, not far from Mount Koya.
-In this sanctuary, the most prestigious of the three, the faithful honor the spirit of Amaterasu, the goddess of light.
+In this shrine, the most prestigious of the three, the faithful honor the spirit of Amaterasu, the goddess of light.